Beyond the Fontaine-Wintenberger theorem: Introduction

 \subsection{Motivating question}

 Given how successful the method of transferring information between $K$ and $K^{\flat}$ has been, one can ask: \bq How are $K$ and $K^{\flat}$ related model-theoretically?
-More specifically: \begin{enumerate}[label=(\roman*)] \item To what extent does the theory of $K^{\flat}$ determine the theory of $K$? \item How close are $K$ and $K^{\flat}$ to being elementary equivalent? \end{enumerate} \eq This question was posed by M. Morrow at a conference talk in Luminy 2018 but was more or less folklore before.
+More specifically: \begin{enumerate}[label=(\roman*)] \item To what extent does the theory of $K^{\flat}$ determine the theory of $K$? \item How close are $K$ and $K^{\flat}$ to being elementary equivalent? \end{enumerate} \eq This question was posed by M. Morrow at a conference talk in 2018 but was more or less folklore before.
 Some answers have been given since: \begin{itemize} \item The perfectoid fields $K$ and $K^{\flat}$ are bi-interpretable within the framework of continuous logic.
 This was an early formative (yet unpublished) observation by Rideau-Scanlon-Simon.
 We emphasize that their interpretation of $K$ in $K^{\flat}$ requires parameters for the Witt vector coordinates of $\xi_K \in W(\Oo_{K^{\flat}})$.

 \item The situation becomes subtle within the framework of ordinary first-order logic and parameters play a prominent role.
-For instance, one can prove that $K$ is "in practice" decidable relative to $K^{\flat}$.
+For instance, one can prove that $K$ is \quotes{in practice} decidable relative to $K^{\flat}$.
 More precisely, this is true if $\xi_K \in W(\Oo_{K^{\flat}})$ is \textit{computable}, meaning that an algorithm exists which prints one by one the Witt vector coordinates of $\xi_K$.
-This is the main theorem in \cite{KK1} and was used to obtain some new decidability results in mixed characteristic. \end{itemize} Even though $K$ and $K^{\flat}$ have different characteristics, one would naturally expect a large set of sentences to be transferrable.
-For instance, sentences encoding Galois theoretic information certainly are, as $K$ and $K^{\flat}$ have isomorphic absolute Galois groups.\footnote{Recall that the elementary theory of the absolute Galois group---in the formalism of Cherlin-van den Dries-Macintyre \cite{CDM}---is encoded in the language of rings.} Our ultimate goal is to build a framework which will facilitate the transfer of first-order information between $K$ and $K^{\flat}$.
+This is the main theorem in \cite{KK1} and was used to obtain some new decidability results in mixed characteristic. \end{itemize} Even though $K$ and $K^{\flat}$ have different characteristics, we naturally expect a large set of sentences to be transferrable.
+For instance, sentences encoding Galois theoretic information certainly are, as $K$ and $K^{\flat}$ have isomorphic absolute Galois groups.\footnote{Recall that the elementary theory of the absolute Galois group---in the formalism of Cherlin-van den Dries-Macintyre \cite{CDM}---is encoded in the language of rings.} We provide a new perspective on tilting , illustrating how it enables the transfer of first-order information between $K$ and $K^{\flat}$.